-Stonington Gallery exhibits an exciting collection of contemporary masterworks from the Pacific Northwest and Alaska.
-Serving Seattle since 1979, the gallery is respected for the depth and quality of its collection, exceptional service and knowledgeable staff.
-For visitors wishing to understand the character of Seattle and the wider Northwest Coast, our gallery is a rich cultural introduction, and proof of the vibrant, living indigenous cultures of our region.
-Our mission is to provide the ideal environment for the presentation, enjoyment and understanding of premier contemporary art of the Pacific Northwest Coast and Alaska, and to foster greater appreciation for these artforms.
-Our commitment to educating the public and advancing the appreciation of Northwest Coast art has led us to exhibit at museums, convention centers, government buildings, SeaTac airport, the Seattle Aquarium, art fairs, and as far away as Nantes, France.
-For over 25 years the gallery’s lecture series has been one of the most important venues for educating and celebrating Northwest Coast art in the region.
+Located in Seattle’s historic Pioneer Square neighborhood, Stonington Gallery exhibits an exciting collection of contemporary masterworks of the Pacific Northwest Coast and Alaska.
+Serving Seattle since 1979, the gallery is respected for the depth and quality of its collection, exceptional customer service, and knowledgeable staff.
+For visitors wishing to understand the character of Seattle and the wider Northwest Coast, our gallery is a rich cultural introduction, and proof of the vibrant, living Indigenous cultures and artists of our region.
+Our mission is to provide the ideal environment for the presentation, enjoyment, and understanding of premier contemporary art of the Pacific Northwest Coast and Alaska.
+Our commitment to educating the public and advancing the appreciation of Northwest Coast art has led us to exhibit at museums, convention centers, government buildings, SeaTac airport, the Seattle Aquarium, art fairs, and Nantes, France.

 What We Exhibit:

-Our artists work in many media, styles and traditions, and are at the forefront of Pacific Northwest culture and art.
+Our artists work in many media, styles, and traditions, and are at the forefront of Pacific Northwest Coast culture and art.
 We offer works at all price points and in all media.

-A special emphasis is placed on works in glass by contemporary indigenous artists, such as Raven Skyriver, Preston Singletary, Dan Friday, Marvin Oliver and others.
-We place the spotlight on work by the Salish artists of our area, and were the first institution in Seattle to highlight the work of Salish cultures in a solo exhibition.
-Our collection of masks, totems, panels, boxes and other sculpture in cedar and alder is unparalleled, featuring carvers including Joe David, Hib Sabin, Scott Jensen, Shaun Peterson – Qwalsius, Phil Gray, Duane Pasco, Larry Ahvakana, the Hunt family, the Marston family, and many more.
+A special emphasis is placed on works in glass by contemporary Indigenous artists such as Preston Singletary, Raven Skyriver, Dan Friday, Raya Friday, Lillian Pitt and others.
+We place the spotlight on works by Coast Salish artists of our area, and were the first institution in Seattle to highlight the work of Coast Salish cultures in a solo exhibition.
+Our collection of masks, totems, panels, boxes and other sculpture in cedar and alder is unparalleled, featuring carvers including Joe David, Tom Patterson, Junior Henderson, Allie High, James Johnson, Drew Michael, Lena Amason, Qwalsius – Shaun Peterson, Susan Point, Taylor Krise, Troy Kwakseesthala, Kari Morgan, Andrea Cook, Neeka Cook, Hib Sabin, the Hunt Family, the Marston family, Robin Rorick, Sesyaz Saunders, Cori Savard and many more.

 Prints and paintings from small to large allow visitors to find a piece in their price range.
-Printers and painters include Robert Davidson, Susan Point, Rick Bartow, Michael Nicoll Yahgulanaas, Nikki McClure, Mary Randlett, Alano Edzerza, Bill Reid, and many others.
-Weavers–who are the heart of a living culture–are well represented by Isabel Rorick, Susan Pavel, Danielle Morsette, Paul LaPier, and more.
-And art jewelry spans from the traditional–such as silver engraved cuffs and argillite–to the unexpected and lyrical: Joan Tenenbaum, Courtney Lipson, Nicholas Galanin, Jay Simeon, Chloe French, Christian White, Gwaai Edenshaw, Walter Davidson, Lois Chichinoff Thadei, Bill Bedard and others round out our collection.
+Printers and painters include Robert Davidson, Susan Point, Preston Singletary, David R. Boxley, Alano Edzerza, lessLIE, Allie High, Rick Bartow, Paige Pettibon, Thomas Stream, Michael Nicoll Yahgulanaas, Nikki McClure, and many others.
+Weavers–who are the heart of a living culture–are well represented by Isabel Rorick, Lisa Telford, Deborah Head, Lily Hope, Ursala Hudson, Susan Pavel, Paul Rowley, Kandi McGilton, and more.
+And art jewelry spans from the traditional–such as silver engraved cuffs and argillite–to the unexpected and lyrical: Nicholas Galanin, Jay Simeon, Gwaai Edenshaw, Walter Davidson, Bill Bedard, Gene Chilton and others.

 Where We Are: